DaWe1992/Applied_ML_Fundamentals/README.md

 Sample solutions will **not** be uploaded.
 However, you are free to share correct solutions with your colleagues **after they have been graded**.

 **Submission details:**
 * Please submit your solutions via Moodle (as a *.zip* file) as well as in printed form.
-	* The *.zip* file contains one *.pdf* file for the pen-and-paper tasks as well as one *.py* file per programming task.
-	* Only pen-and-paper tasks have to be printed, you do not have to print the source code.
+The *.zip* file must contain one *.pdf* file for the pen-and-paper tasks as well as one *.py* file per programming task.
+Only pen-and-paper tasks have to be printed, you do not have to print the source code.
 * Only one member of the group has to submit the solutions.
-Please make sure to specify the matriculation numbers (not the names) of all group members!
+Please make sure to specify the matriculation numbers (not the names!) of all group members so that all participants receive the points they deserve!
-* Do not forget to specify the matriculation numbers (not the names!) of all group members!
 * Please refrain from submitting hand-written solutions or images of solutions (*.png* / *.jpg* files).
 Rather use proper type-setting software like LaTeX or other comparable programs.
 If you choose to use LaTeX, you may want to use the template files located [here](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/03_tex_files/02_exercises) for your answers.
 * Code assignments have to be done in Python.
 Please submit *.py* files (no jupyter notebooks).
 * The following packages are allowed for code submissions: *numpy*, *pandas*, *scipy*.
 Please ask **beforehand**, if you want to use a specific package not mentioned here.
 * Do not use already implemented models (e.g. from *scikit-learn*).

-* **`You will lose a significant amount of points, if you violate the above mentioned formal requirements.`**
+> Please make sure to fulfill the above mentioned formal requirements.
+Otherwise, you may risk to lose points.

 **Grading details**